Decarbonising Aotearoa together

 Business Decarbonisation Fund

+The Meridian Decarbonisation Fund was set up primarily to fund community-based decarbonisation projects through the Community Decarbonisation Fund.
+However, we’re also working with eligible business customers to support their decarbonisation projects.
 The Meridian Decarbonisation Fund consists of a business fund and a community fund.
-The business fund empowers Certified customers who meet specific criteria to use the net proceeds from their Renewable Energy Certificates (RECs) to fund their own eligible electrification projects.
+The business fund empowers Certified customers who meet specific criteria to use 50% of the charges they pay for their Renewable Energy Certificates (RECs) to fund their own eligible electrification projects.

 • your Certified annual consumption must be more than 5 GWh per production year;